Gabriel Karawani, Director & Co-Founder

 The implications are twofold.

 On the one hand, Knowledge Agent has the potential to accelerate adoption of better metadata practices across large volumes of content within a list or a library.
-This is great for both our Atlas customers, but also for other organisations that have a good handle on their information architecture and governance.
+This is great news for Atlas platform customers, and for any organizations that already have an overarching strategic approach, including a good handle on their taxonomy, their information architecture and their content governance.

-On the other, for those that do not, it introduces governance challenges in areas such as change management, auditability, and standardisation.
-With tenant-wide enablement and relatively light configuration controls, organisations will need to consider carefully how to balance the power of automation with the need for oversight.
+On the other hand, for those without an overarching approach, it introduces governance challenges in areas such as change management, auditability, and standardization.
+With tenant-wide enablement and relatively light configuration controls, organizations will need to consider carefully how to balance the power of automation with the need for oversight.

 My aim is to provide guidance to help you make the Knowledge Agent sing as the feature matures over time!
-This blog unpacks the technical set-up, current limitations, and governance considerations of the Knowledge Agent in its preview release.
-I hope this helps to provide SharePoint administrators, compliance leads, and technical teams with a clear view of what the feature can (and cannot) do today, and to highlight the points where further preparation and guardrails may be required before general availability.
+This blog unpacks the technical set-up, current limitations, and governance considerations of the Knowledge Agent in its current state.
+I hope this helps a) to provide SharePoint administrators, compliance leads, and technical teams with a clear view of what the feature can (and cannot) do today, and b) to highlight the points where further preparation and guardrails may be required before general availability.

 Enabling Knowledge Agent for SharePoint